isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Peru/Application Process.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Ghana-Singapore Mitigation Action Assessment Protocol</p>
+<p>Singapore-Peru Authorisation Application Form</p>
 </li>
 <li>
-<p>Project Design Document</p>
+<p>Project design document in accordance with requirements of the carbon
+crediting programme</p>
 </li>
 <li>
-<p>Other relevant permits / approvals needed to meet Ghana's requirements</p>
+<p>Validation Report in accordance with the requirements of the carbon crediting
+programme</p>
 </li>
 </ul>
 </td>
 </tr>
 </tbody>
 </table>
-<p>Singapore and Ghana may request for the submission of other relevant documents
+<p>Singapore and Peru may request for the submission of other relevant documents
 not listed above.</p>
 </div>
 </details>